 Homework.
 There will be homework assignments due approximately twice a week (sometimes more, sometimes less).
 These assignments will usually be in the form of writing a Python program to complete a particular task.
 Some assignments will be solo assignments, meaning you can discuss the project with others, but you are responsible for writing the code on your own.
 Other assignments will be pair programming assignments.
-For these assignments, I may assign partners.
+For these, I will assign partners.
 You will switch partners several times throughout the term.
 I strongly encourage you to start on homeworks early.
-Typically, assignments are due at 23:55.
+Typically, assignments are due at 22:00.
+See below for more detailed policy regarding homework.

 Exams.
-There is one in-class midterm exam (tentatively scheduled for Wednesday, October 12, 2016) and a take-home final exam (tentatively handed out Monday, November 7, 2016 and due the following week).
+There is one in-class midterm exam (tentatively scheduled for Friday of Week 5) and a take-home final exam (tentatively handed out Wednesday of Week 9 and due the following week).
 If you need accommodations for test-taking because of a disability, please contact me early and we will make appropriate arrangements.

 Final Project.
-There will be a final project due at 17:00 on Monday, November 21, 2016.
-These projects will be completed in groups of two.
-You will demo your project during our final exam slot, 15:30-18:00 on Sunday, November 20, 2016, so you must be on campus that afternoon.
+There will be a final project due at 17:00 on Wednesday, March 15, 2017.
+You may complete these projects with a partner.
+You will demo your project during our final exam slot, 19:00-21:30 on Tuesday, March 14, 2016, so you must be on campus that evening.

 Time Outside of Class.
-I expect that you should be spending about 10-12 hours per week on this course outside of class.
+Like other Carleton courses, I expect that you should be spending about 10-12 hours per week on this course outside of class.
 Some students need to spend a bit more than that (which is okay).
 If you are spending more than 15 hours per week on this course outside of class time, please come talk to me so we can find ways to help you learn the material without spending so much time.

-4. How to get help
+7. How to get help